Bayesian Multi-line Intensity Mapping

 \subsection{Robustness Against Model Misspecification}

-All calculations up to this point have utilized the input line signal from our fiducial model (Section~\ref{S:fiducial_params}), constructed from our piece-wise linear parametrization.
-While the piece-wise linear function offers great flexibility to approximate any continuous function, with a limited number of anchoring points, it can not perfectly capture realistic bias-weighted luminosity density functions, which are expected to be smooth curves.
+All calculations up to this point have utilized the input line signal from our fiducial model (Section~\ref{S:fiducial_params}), constructed from our piecewise linear parameterization.
+While the piecewise linear function offers great flexibility to approximate any continuous function, with a limited number of anchoring points, it cannot perfectly capture realistic bias-weighted luminosity density functions, which are expected to be smooth curves.
 To validate that our algorithm can faithfully reconstruct signals with a different underlying input, we perform the following test.
 We generate the input mock data $\{\mathbf{C}_\ell^d\}$ using Gaussian functions for the bias-weighted luminosity densities $M_i(z)$ for each line, as illustrated in Figure~\ref{F:Mz_model_misspec}.
-In addition to testing the robustness of the reconstruction under our piece-wise linear approximation, we also intentionally assigned very different shapes of $M_i(z)$ for each line compared to the fiducial case to assess whether our algorithm can still reconstruct the input accurately.
+In addition to testing the robustness of the reconstruction under our piecewise linear approximation, we also intentionally assign very different shapes of $M_i(z)$ for each line compared to the fiducial case, to assess whether our algorithm can still reconstruct the input accurately.

-Then, we apply our algorithm to infer the line signal from the data using our parametrization, i.e., approximating the input $M_i(z)$ with the piece-wise linear function.
-The results are shown in Figure~\ref{F:bnuInu_z_constraints_model_misspec}.
-We verify that even if our model cannot perfectly describe the true signal, our inference can still unbiasedly reconstruct the signals within $\sim 1\sigma$ range at $z<4$.
-Beyond this redshift, we have lost sensitivity on all lines and thus the reconstruction is considered to be unreliable.
+Then, we apply our algorithm to infer the line signal from the data using our parameterization, i.e., approximating the input $M_i(z)$ with the piecewise linear function.
+The results are shown in Figure~\ref{F:bnuInu_z_constraints_model_misspec_dz1}.
+We find that even if our model cannot perfectly describe the true signal, our inference can still unbiasedly reconstruct the signals within a $\sim 1\sigma$ range at $z<4$.
+Beyond this redshift, however, we obtain biased results for the faintest line, $[$\ion{O}{2}$]$, at $z\sim5$.
+We checked that this type of bias depends on the specific realization of the sample variance.
+To further investigate this feature, we ran the inference on the same data power spectra $\{\mathbf{C}_\ell^d\}$ with doubled redshift resolution, i.e., setting the redshift anchoring point spacing to $\Delta z=0.5$ instead of the fiducial case of $\Delta z=1$.
+The results are shown in Figure~\ref{F:bnuInu_z_constraints_model_misspec_dz05}.
+We find a higher best-fit likelihood value, and the inference on $M_i(z)$ is less biased than the fiducial case.
+This indicates that, in practice, it is essential to optimize the trade-off between the complexity and flexibility of our model in determining the number of redshift parameters.
+We leave more detailed analysis of this optimization to future works.